5 Best New Songs of the Week: The 1975, A$AP Rocky & Tyler the Creator, Anitta

 Billie Eilish, “you should see me in a crown”

-I find every Billie Eilish release more mesmerizing that the last.
+I find every Billie Eilish release more mesmerizing than the last.
 You could dive into “Ocean Eyes” and never come up for air; the vulnerability of “Lovely,” with Khalid, is almost too overwhelming; now “you should see me in a crown” throws a curveball.
 All of Eilish’s songs are thematically dark, but they balance the emotional extremes with a lighter, delicate aesthetic.
 Not “Crown” — it’s swallowed up by Banks-esque brooding synths, with Eilish swaggering up and down the track about how she’s no one’s baby, she’s a goddamn ruler.
 Eilish’s soft voice nearly gets drowned out by this abrasive electronic production, but she’s steady in control.
 My interest in her debut album just tripled. —DL